threefoldtecharchive/tfchain_pallets/pallet-tfgrid/spec.md

 A farmer can have multiple nodes and can set it's prices by linking to a Pricing Policy.
 (TODO: will be changed to be aligned with pricing policies in the wiki)

-If a Farmer has the capability to provide public ip's to his consumers he can provide a list of ips that are available to any consumer.
+If a Farmer has the capability to provide public ip's to his consumers, he can provide a list of ips that are available to any consumer.
 Public IP's can be added on Farm creation and through `addFarmIp` and `removeFarmIp`.
 These extrinsics again can only be called by the Farmer's keypair.

 A Farm object looks like following on chain: